Kasperdejong/Python3d/README.md

 ## Run and Autoreload on script change (do this if you are actively working on the code and want to test as you go)

 run this in terminal.
-The filename has to be the one you're working on watchfiles "python handpuppets.py"
+The filename has to be the one you're working on.
+You still need to reload the browser when applying a change ctrl + shift + r for hard reload

+watchfiles "python handpuppets.py"